Contact Us | Search

 Dr. Maina and Paul Wesonga (PhD student) assessing water levels in a fish pond (Photo courtesy Dr. Maina)

 In Migori, they found extremely high levels of mercury in fish and sediments collected in gold mining and adjacent areas.
-They have requested for money under PEER project cycle 6 to continue with this work and determine the extent of environmental contamination with mercury and the effects on vulnerable populations.
+The team aims to continue with this work and determine the extent of environmental contamination with mercury and the effects on vulnerable populations.

-Through this PEER project; capacity has been built among researchers including graduate students and their supervisors on participatory research.
+Through this PEER project; capacity was built among researchers including graduate students and their supervisors on participatory research.
 This capacity has also been built among researchers at the Kenya marine and Fisheries Research Institute and the Kenya Agriculture and Livestock Research Institution.
-Increasingly more researchers are using participatory methods in their research than was the case before the PEER project. -2 PhD students were trained who will graduate this year, 4 Masters students were trained who will also graduate this year.
+More researchers are now using participatory methods in their research.
+The team supported two PhD and four Masters students.